HARVEY MILK SOLO MAKES MUSIC FOR BREAKDOWNS

 Seven tracks in, you might feel there’s not much to grab hold of.
 You’d be right.
 91771 and a mutant Texan blues tip is scant return.

 But IT’S NOT GOING TO GET BETTER is where it picks up (relatively) after the ghostly DEATH MARCH interlude.
 Here we get guitar breaks and a real human touch instead of blackout basement isolation.
 Thick, sludgy beauty with light.
 It crushes, but it’s the crush of a communal gig pile-on.

 Then the big one: TREMENDOUS MISERY SETS IN.
 Tremendous misery – nice.
 TMSI is final proof that, even on an album as depressed and damaged as this one seems, Stephen Tanner has a Propensity to Rock Out and here his Harvey Milk spilleth over in that Corrosion of Conformity-channelling-Thin Lizzy way, but inebriated, messy and mournful. ’tis majesty on a slow repeat.
 Then THE PRICE IS WRONG conquers all with a massive Rock ending, completing the album’s transformation from No Hope to Slight Hope.

-The closing BONUS TRACK isn’t credited to anyone else but it’s got to be a Van Halen cover – not Massive Hits Halen but Weirdo Least Halen, aka Sunday Afternoon in the Park from their toughest (best?)
+The closing BONUS TRACK just has to be a Van Halen tribute – not Massive Hits Halen but Weirdo Least Halen, aka Sunday Afternoon in the Park from their toughest (best?)
 Fair Warning album.